If I sat across from you now and asked you this question, what would you say?

-In addition to the tool you also get 2 videos showing you how to use the tool and how to analyse the results to get the best out of it.
-I’ve also creted a bonus video that gives an overview of the 4 vital ways a successful business is strong.
+In addition to the tool you get a whole video course on hpw to make your business stronger and 2 videos showing you how to use the tool and how to analyse the results to get the best out of it.

 However you decide to strengthen your business, make it a priority because not only will your business be more prepared for the unexpected, it will work more effectively and efficiently and will help you control and steer it better.